Automotive Radar Solutions

 Vehicle Radar Sensors

-Furthermore, IBL-Lab GmbH together with Rohde & Schwarz have established a radar lab which surpasses current regulatory requirements in terms of radar sensors' performance and quality indicators, such as resilience against interference, multi-target capability and exact positioning of the sensor, and calibration of the sensor's emitted transfer power.
+In addition, IBL-Lab GmbH has partnered with Rohde & Schwarz to build a radar laboratory that exceeds current regulatory requirements for radar sensor performance and quality indicators, such as noise immunity, multi-target capability, accurate sensor positioning, and calibration of the sensor's emitted transmission power.

 IB-Lenhardt AG is one of the leading test houses for automotive radar certification and a great partner for improving the testing on the way towards autonomous driving.